 All written submissions which have not been previously published should be double-spaced and page-numbered.
 The writer's name, address, telephone number and email address should appear in the upper left-hand corner of the first or title page.
 The author's copyright should appear in the upper right-hand corner of the first page.
 If the column you are submitting has already been published, tearsheets or clips are fine.
 The average length of a syndicated column is between 500 and 600 words.
 Four to six samples are requested.

 At this time, Creators Syndicate does not have a domestic one-shot division.
-Thus we do not accept articles for one-time publication within the United States (though we do accept one-shot material for overseas on a very infrequent basis).
+Thus we do not accept articles for one-time publication within the United States.
 Right now, Creators Syndicate deals strictly with contract features, such as weekly or biweekly political, business or lifestyle columns.

 Please use this form to submit your feature for consideration.
 All fields are required.

 Your submission must follow our digital submission guidelines to be considered.